CyclotronResearchCentre/BIDS_AgingData/README.md

     - GM-smoothed A (like PD), MT, R1 and R2* maps
     - WM-smoothed A (like PD), MT, R1 and R2* maps
 - mutually exclusive binary masks for GM and WM tissues
-- 4 regressors with values for subject's age, gender, TIV & scanner site
+- 4 regressors with values for subject's age, gender, TIV & scanner
+    - age is expressed in years;
+    - gender is 1 for 'male', 0 for 'female';
+    - TIV (total intracranial volume) is expressed in liters;
+    - scanner is 0 for 'quatro' and 1 for 'trio' but also encoded in the filename with `MQ` (for 'quatro') or `MT` (for 'trio'), with 3 subjects using lower case labels `mq`/`mt`.

 Data used for the VBM analysis
 - smoothed modulated normalized GM maps from the 138 subjects